baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 ### 4.1.
 Set Up a Git Repository

-Create a new directory for your Pulumi project and initialize a Git repository:
+Create a new directory for our Pulumi project and initialize a Git repository:

 ```bash
 mkdir day00_pulumi-azure-start